burodepeper/language-markdown/ROADMAP.md

 - [ ] specs for `github/strikethrough`
 - [ ] specs for `github/tables`
 - [ ] specs for `criticmark/annotation`

-# Roadmap to v0.3

 - [ ] import additional specs from language-gfm
-- [ ] import issues from language-gfm
+- [ ] import/check issues from language-gfm